Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 How We Test Mechanical Keyboards

-For testing, we use each mechanical keyboard in daily work for several days, making sure to get familiar with the different feel of each of the keyboards and switch types.
-Along with writing thousands of words of deathless prose, we play games on each keyboard and use any special features that they offer such as macros, keyboard mapping, etc. We also look at any software that comes with the keyboard to adjust the lighting, configure different keyboard layouts, etc.
+For testing, we use each mechanical keyboard in our daily work for several days, ensuring we become familiar with the different feel of each keyboard and its switch types.
+Along with writing thousands of words of deathless prose, we play games on each keyboard and utilize any special features that they offer, such as macros and keyboard mapping.
+We also examine any software that comes with the keyboard, such as tools for adjusting the lighting and configuring different keyboard layouts.

 How to Choose a Mechanical Keyboard